 Vulnerability Strategy Threat of wildfire to homes and businesses Strengthen programs to help people reduce wildfire risks to homes and businesses 2.
 Higher rates of stress and mental health concerns leading to increased crime and violence due to all climate hazards Develop community or neighborhood- based support programs 3.
-Health risks to the general public (especially those with underlying health conditions) from smoke and extreme heat Build community resilience hubs for supplies, programs, and resources Develop more emergency health and smoke shelters with transportation assistance to get to the shelters, including education and resource sharing spaces in shelters, libraries, schools, senior centers, faith-based institutions, etc. Investigate the possibility of creating mobile options and resilience hubs as well as helping particularly vulnerable residents access free or low-cost air filtration programs.
+Health risks to the general public (especially those with underlying health conditions) from smoke and extreme heat Build community resilience hubs for supplies, programs, and resources Develop more emergency health and smoke shelters with transportation assistance to get to the shelters, including education and resource sharing spaces in shelters, libraries, schools, senior centers, faith-based institutions, etc. Investigate the possibility of creating mobile options as well as helping particularly vulnerable residents access free or low-cost air filtration programs.

 Vulnerability Strategy 4.
-Health risks to outdoor workers due to wildfire smoke and extreme heat Ensure protection and implement support for new worker protections (especially undocumented workers) 5.
-Threats to the power grid causing blackouts, brownouts, and health threats Work with utilities to ensure resilient power supply across county while helping homeowners reduce their energy needs through weatherization and energy efficient electrification of their homes 6.
+Health risks to outdoor workers due to wildfire smoke and extreme heat Ensure protection of and implement support for new worker protections, especially for undocumented workers 5.
+Strain on the power grid causing blackouts, brownouts, and health threats due to extreme weather events Work with utilities to ensure resilient power supply across the county while helping homeowners reduce their energy needs through weatherization and energy efficient electrification of their homes 6.
 Existing lack of personal preparedness for emergencies and evacuations made worse due to multiple climate hazards Develop comprehensive, multi-pronged public engagement programs about emergency preparedness and evacuation procedures 7.
-Health risks from reduced water quality in wells Provide testing assistance and education about well safety for homeowners, particularly in rural communities and especially during drought and after wildfire 8.
-Housing supply availability and cost issues due to climate refugees, the existing housing shortage, and the need to repair damage from previous disruptions, especially for low-income and middle housing Expand housing stock to meet low-income and middle housing needs while making it more resilient.
-9. Decreased potential for self- sustainability and ability to grow own food, especially in rural areas, due to wildfire, drought, and increased heat Strengthen food security by supporting local food production and distribution while supporting regenerative, ecologically sound farming practices 10.
-Cost of living increases (food, supplies, energy, healthcare, water, etc.) leading to financial and housing instability Increase workforce development programs for needed trades, particularly building and construction, to ensure local workers have employment that allows them to be financially stable 11.
+Health risks from reduced water quality in wells due to drought and wildfire Provide testing assistance and education about well safety for homeowners, particularly in rural communities and especially during drought and after wildfire 8.
+Housing supply availability and cost issues due to climate refugees, the existing housing shortage, and the need to repair damage from previous disruptions, especially for low-income and middle housing Expand housing stock to meet low- income and middle housing needs while making it more resilient.
+9. Decreased potential for self- sustainability and ability to grow own food, especially in rural areas, due to wildfire, drought, and increased heat Strengthen food security by supporting local food production and distribution while encouraging regenerative, ecologically sound farming practices 10.
+Cost of living increases (food, supplies, energy, healthcare, water, etc.) leading to financial and housing instability due to multiple climate hazards Increase workforce development programs for needed trades, particularly building and construction, to ensure local workers have employment that allows them to be financially stable 11.
 Increasing demands on public safety and social service providers due to all climate hazards Develop community and neighborhood- based programs to support residents, including mental health support programs